 At HVGS, all students have equal access to the curriculum and to our broad co-curricular program, irrespective of their individual circumstances.

-Our Academic Services team is made up of specialised teachers, psychologists and educational assistants who offer in-class, small group, individual support and specialist programs to provide for students’ broad sets of needs.
-It is done so within an environment of collaboration and inclusion to ensure that students stay connected and engaged with learning for longer periods of time.
+Our Academic Services team includes specialised teachers, psychologists and educational assistants who offer in-class, small group, individual support and specialist programs to provide for students’ broad sets of needs.
+It is done within an environment of collaboration and inclusion to ensure that students stay connected and engaged with learning for the long-term.

 Strategies to support learning